pingcap/docs/quick-start-with-tidb.md

 > **Note:**
 >
-> TiUP Playground listens on `127.0.0.1` by default, and the service is only locally accessible; if you want the service to be externally accessible, specify the listening address using the `--host` parameter to bind the network interface card (NIC) to an externally accessible IP address.
+> TiUP Playground listens on `127.0.0.1` by default, and the service is only locally accessible.
+If you want the service to be externally accessible, specify the listening address using the `--host` parameter to bind the network interface card (NIC) to an externally accessible IP address.

 </div>